Documentation

 Email OTP Authentication:

-• Store and verify OTPs securely with TypeORM.
+- Store OTPs securely with TypeORM.

 OTP Verification: